25 of the Best Irish Comedians: The Irish Humour

 5. Aisling Bea

 Aisling was born and bred in rural County Kildare and knew from a young age that she loved to perform to a crowd.
-Once she completed drama school, she spent years trying to get work into the theatre scene as a dramatic actress.
-However, she was cast in a comedy shows Cardinal Burns and Dead Boss in 2012.
-Through working on these shows, she decided to give stand up comedy a try.
+Once she completed drama school, she spent years trying to get into the theatre scene as a dramatic actress.

-Bea was a hit on series 5 of Taskmaster in 2017, a comedic game show.
-Bea is one of many Irish comedians who feature in Mock the Week, a satirical retelling of the news of the week, alongside series regular and Irish man Ed Byrne and Wicklow born presenter Dara O’Brian.
+Bea was a hit on series 5 of Taskmaster‘, a comedic game show, in 2017.
+Bea is one of many Irish comedians who feature in ‘Mock the Week‘, a satirical retelling of the week’s news, alongside series regular and Ed Byrne and Wicklow-born presenter Dara O’Brian.

-Aisling has since gone on to create and star in ‘This Way Up’ in 2019, winning the Bafta 2020 British Academy Television Craft Award for Breakthrough Talent.
-A show that is equal parts hilarious and heart breaking, the relatively short series is worth a watch for the lasting impact it will leave on viewers.
+Aisling has since gone on to create and star in ‘This Way Up‘ in 2019, winning the Bafta 2020 British Academy Television Craft Award for Breakthrough Talent.
+A show that is equal parts hilarious and heartbreaking, the relatively short series is worth a watch for the lasting impact it will leave on viewers.

-You’ll be able to catch Aisling Bea in the 2019 Netflix comedy ‘Living With Yourself’ opposite Hollywood superstar Paul Rudd as well as in 2021’s ‘Home Sweet Home Alone’ produced by Disney.
+You’ll be able to catch Aisling Bea in the 2019 Netflix comedy ‘Living With Yourself opposite Hollywood superstar Paul Rudd and in 2021’s ‘Home Sweet Home Alone‘ produced by Disney.
+In 2022, Bea appeared in ‘Doctor Who‘ for a New Year’s Special.

 Aisling Bea performing in 2015